No Products in the Cart

 When you discover that a competitor is trash-talking you to consumers, two things are important — act quickly and stay positive.
 You don’t want to let this sort of abuse go unanswered for long, but you also can’t stoop to the level of your competitor.

 When answering their insults, look for ways to spin the confrontation to make yourself look like the better person.
 Turn their insults into praise.
 You could say, “It’s a shame they’ve chosen to go down this dark path.
 They’re a good company.
 They treat their customers well, and they do good work.
 I’m not sure why they’re being unnecessarily aggressive.”
 Then answer each of their charges with positivity.
+Remember, if you want to win back customers you don't want to stoop to your competitor's level.

 Never make a direct attack on your competitor.
 They may be liars, but you don’t need to point that out.
 It’s enough to refute their claims.
 It will be evident they’re lying when you demonstrate that everything they’re saying is false.
 Calling them out directly, regardless of whether you’re right, can be perceived as unfavorable by your consumers.
 Correct what they say, don’t attack them for saying it.